nebosworth/vRouter-5600-VPN-reset-script/README.md

 # vRouter-5600-VPN-reset-script

 This script will check the ike status of a VPN on vRouter 5600 and reset the VPN if needed.
-Place in /config/scripts and add entry in crontab with endpoint IP -
+Place in /config/scripts, chmod ug+x, and add entry in crontab with endpoint IP -

 */5 * * * * /config/scripts/resetVPN.script x.x.x.x